-Freek: “You learn how to approach a project, make a plan, create prototypes and test these prototypes with your target group.
-In real life, you can never market a new product or idea if you did not test it before it gets into production.
-These essential skills make you an expert in Creative Technology and – of course – of great interest of innovative companies.”
+“You learn how to approach a project, make a plan, create prototypes and then test those prototypes with your target group.
+In real life, no new product or idea can be marketed without testing it before it enters production.
+These essential skills make you an expert in creative technology, and of course that makes you a very interesting prospect for innovative companies.”

-Freek always dreamed about working in a fairy tale park like the Efteling in Kaatsheuvel.
-When he got the opportunity to work on an innovative project in this park, he jumped to the opportunity.
-“The project came to life after a meeting with the people of the park and our UT.
-Of course, we needed to know what they had in mind.
-After that, we came up with a research project which focused on bringing the Droomvlucht experience to disabled visitors who were not able to ride it themselves.
-Bringing Droomvlucht to visitors in a wheelchair can be done by using different technologies.
-I did not only enjoy working on the project, but I could create impact on society as well.
-Because I had to travel a lot between Kaatsheuvel and Enschede I was very lucky to find a very welcoming host family who lived near the park and let me stay with them for a couple of days a week.
-Passionately I worked on my graduation project and decided that Virtual Reality (VR) would be the best technology to use because it is the most immersive one.
-VR can create the feeling that you are IN the Droomvlucht and not only in a room watching a screen.
-The final prototype was tested with a group of visitors bound to a wheelchair and in the theme park as well.
+Freek always dreamed of working in a fantasy theme park.
+So when the Efteling came up with an innovative project, he jumped at the opportunity.
+“The project came to life at a meeting between the Efteling and the University of Twente.
+Once we understood what they had in mind, we came up with a research project designed to bring the Droomvlucht experience to disabled visitors who were unable to go on the ride themselves.
+Bringing Droomvlucht to wheelchair-bound visitors can be done using different technologies.
+Not only did I enjoy working on the project, but I was happy that it gave me the chance to contribute to society.
+I had to travel back and forth between the park and the university, so I was very lucky to find a welcoming host family who lived near the park and let me stay with them for a couple of days a week.
+I worked on my graduation project passionately and decided that immersive Virtual Reality (VR) technology was the way to go.
+VR has the power to make you feel like you are in the attraction, not just in a room staring at a screen.
+The final prototype was tested with a response group of wheelchair users and then on-site at the theme park.”

-Since his graduating in 2018, Freek focuses on expanding his two companies: Freaks and Beards and PlaygroundVR.
-Freaks and Beards innovates with prototypes and experiments.
-Clients who benefit of their knowledge and expertise are KRO-NCRV, Conrad and also the Efteling.
-“With PlaygroundVR we want to bring the outside playground to the hospital beds, so children can still play while they are in hospital.
+Since graduating in 2018, Freek has been focusing on expanding his two companies: Freaks and Beards and PlaygroundVR (https://www.playgroundvr.nl/).
+Freaks and Beards uses prototypes and experiments to achieve innovation.
+Clients who benefit from its knowledge and expertise include Conrad, Dutch broadcaster KRO-NCRV and also the Efteling.
+“With PlaygroundVR we want to bring the outside playground to the hospital bed, so that children can still play while they are in hospital.
 To channel all my time and energy into these two companies, I decided to halt my master’s programme for the time being.
 Exciting times ahead,” Freek smiles.
 “Let’s see how far my dreams can take me!”

 The Dutch online newspaper nu.nl made a reportage about Freek’s project and the new Droomvlucht attraction (in Dutch).